microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-04.md

 [< Previous Challenge](./Challenge-03.md) - **[Home](../README.md)**

 ## Introduction
 Data, in general, is not as useful if it's just sitting in storage on our Data Lake.
-One of the most common ways to drive insights from data is through visualizations.
+One of the most common ways to drive insights from data is through visualizations.<BR>
 In this challenge we will try and visualize some of the data we've loaded into the Gold Layer using Power BI.

 ## Description